 Present in the region since 1987, the ICRC moved its regional delegation for East Asia to Beijing in 2005.
 The delegation fosters support for humanitarian principles, IHL and ICRC activities, in the region and worldwide, among governments, experts and National Societies.
 It promotes the incorporation of IHL into national legislation, military training and academic curricula.
 It also supports the region's National Societies in developing their IHL promotion and tracing activities.
-In partnership with the National Society, it supports hospital care and contributes to meeting the need for affordable, good-quality prostheses in the Democratic People's Republic of Korea.
+In the Democratic People's Republic of Korea, in partnership with the National Society, it supports hospital care and contributes to meeting the need for affordable, good-quality prostheses.

 BUDGET IN KCHF

-Protection 1,074
+Protection 1,036

-Assistance 4,266
+Assistance 4,152

-Prevention 3,462
+Prevention 3,490

-Cooperation with National Societies 1,373
+Cooperation with National Societies 1,529

 General -

-Total 10,176
+Total 10,207

-Of which: Overheads 621
+Of which: Overheads 623

 PERSONNEL

-Expatriates 20
+Expatriates 22

+National staff (daily workers not included) 45